qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

 ansible-playbook -i ~/openshift-inventory playbooks/adhoc/uninstall.yml
 ```

-If you want to completely wipe the glustersfs clean after you run the uninstall.yml you might have to do a `wipefs -a` on all glusterfs nodes.
+If you want to completely wipe the glustersfs clean after you run the uninstall.yml you might have to do a `wipefs -a <device>` on all glusterfs nodes.
 For example you can use this script as a template for a 6 node cluster:

 ```bash
 for x in {1..6}; do ssh openshift-test-glusterfs-$x.private.ossim.io "sudo wipefs -a <device>";
 ```

+If you have multiple devices per node then the script would need to be ran for each device.